.

 A. Clothing, shoes, jewellery, accessories, and handmade crafts.
 Most items are locally made, not fake brands like at other markets.

 A. Grilled seafood, fried chicken, meatball skewers, mango sticky rice, and Thai snacks.
-You can also try fried insects and crocodile meat.
+You can also try fried insects and crocodile meat if you’re feeling adventurous.
+The grilled pork skewers near the entrance are a good starting point on any visit.

 A. Yes, there is a stage with live music most nights.
 The atmosphere is youthful and fun, especially on weekends.

 A. Small bars built inside stacked shipping containers.
 Some have upstairs seating with views over the market.
-A fun place for drinks.
+On busy nights the upstairs spots fill up early, so it’s worth heading there first if you want a seat with a view.

-A. Arrive around 6 pm to 7 pm when most stalls are open and the live music starts.
-Friday and Saturday nights are the busiest.
+A. Arriving around 6 pm to 7 pm works well, when most stalls are open and the live music starts.
+Wednesday and Thursday evenings tend to be the sweet spot: enough atmosphere without the weekend crowds.
+Friday and Saturday nights are the busiest and loudest.

 Willy Thuan